Blog 8.4.2026

 Maria Rusko

-Maria works as a Principal Consultant in change management and has over 15 years of experience in driving business and technology transformations, with a particularly strong connection to ERP changes.
+Maria has over 15 years of experience in driving business and technology transformations, with a particularly strong connection to ERP changes.
 Maria has participated in numerous ERP projects, serving in roles such as project manager responsible for change management and as an advisor to senior management.
 ERP changes continue to captivate this experienced change manager with their complexity: few transformations require such thorough examination of all company operations and demand seamless collaboration and commitment.
 According to Maria, change must be led with extreme systematicity while also valuing people and listening to their concerns.
 Only in this way can the true business benefits of the change be achieved.

 Back to top